 Let us take an example:

-As we can see in the Daily chart of TCS that it is already in uptrend, with the increase in volume, open interest and price we can interpret that TCS could stay bullish.
-There were few corrections in between but TCS is still bullish and open interest also confirms this.
+As we can see in the Daily chart of Mphasis Ltd. that it is already in an uptrend, with the increase in volume, open interest and price we can interpret that Mphasis Ltd. could stay bullish.
+Also, from the below image we can see that other technical indicators also giving bullish signals: